eggaskin/startup260/README.md

 - **Use MongoDB to store credentials** - Done.
 - **Restricts functionality** - You cannot currently add notes without logging in.
 (Once we add websockets this will be changed so you can still add notes/categories but they will be stored in localStorage and not in the database, but you *cant* add notes to the global notepad which will be implemented using websockets.)

+## WebSocket deliverable

+- **Backend listens for WebSocket connection** - Done, through peerProxy.js
+- **Frontend makes WebSocket connection** - Done, through main.js
+- **Data sent over WebSocket connection** - Notes and usernames are sent over connection.
+- **WebSocket data displayed** - Global notepad populates with other user's notes in real time.
+(Have to use different pages with separate localStorage to see this, which should be fine since in real life different users will be on separate computers anyways.)

 ## FROM HERE ON IS UNFINISHED
-## WebSocket deliverable

-For this deliverable I enabled realtime reporting of votes from other users.
-TEMPLATE
-- **Backend listens for WebSocket connection** - done!
-- **Frontend makes WebSocket connection** - done!
-- **Data sent over WebSocket connection** - done!
-- **WebSocket data displayed** - All user votes display in realtime

 ## React deliverable

 For this deliverable I port the application over to React.